moon-not/Channel-UNet/README.md

 /Synthetic seismic data generation platform represents the process of obtaining synthetic data sets;
 /neural network represents includes the Channel-UNet dataset (train, validation, test) and the network code related to the experiment.
 Relevant prediction results can be viewed in the subfolder —— saved_predict

-Most importantly, we can view the saved Channel-UNet model through the folder —— saved_model as a quick-test.
+Most importantly, we can obtain the saved Channel-UNet model through the folder —— saved_model as a quick-test.